chenguo/franca-js/docs/query-write.md

   }
 }
 ```
 Note that in Postgres, default update action will update all matched rows.
-The only way to update first match is ordering the queried results and select the first one by unique key, so in Postgres you need to speicify an extra `options` `{"primaryField": "ID"}` explicitly, it will be translated to somthing like:
+The only way to update first match row is to sort the queried results and select the first one by unique key, so in Postgres you need to speicify an extra `options` `{"primaryField": "ID"}` explicitly, it will be translated to somthing like:

 ```sql
 UPDATE example-table SET field2='foo', field3='bar' WHERE ID=(SELECT ID FROM example-table WHERE field1='baz' ORDER BY ID LIMIT 1)